-The least expensive type of gold jewelry, gold plated, is made with a very thin layer of gold adhered to a base metal like silver or copper by using electricity or chemicals.
-The layer may be as thin as 1/1000 to 3/1000 of an inch.
 Gold plating is a good choice for a trendy jewelry item that will only be worn for a short time.
-Eventually, the base metal molecules will transfer into the thin layer of gold breaking it down and causing it to tarnish and rub off.
+Eventually, the base metal molecules will transfer into the thin layer of gold, breaking it down and causing it to tarnish and rub off.
 Because of this, it's important to properly care for your gold-plated pieces to keep them looking their best for as long as possible.

 How Often to Clean Gold-Plated Jewelry